Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 With the CCUB, some `restart/atmos` files are not named properly, which makes the model crash upon restart.

 Check for any issue before restarting an experiment.
 Indeed, each atmospheric restart should consist in two files (here for year 2000) `restart.atmos.0720000.A` and `restart.atmos.0720000`.
-Typically, `restart.atmos.0720000` will be incorrectly named `r2001`.
+Typically, `restart.atmos.0720000` will be incorrectly named `r2001`, or similar.
 Just `mv r2001 restart.atmos.0720000`, or `ln -s r2001 restart.atmos.0720000`.

 ## Too long a name

 Too long a path (e.g., `/work/crct/zz9999zz/foammmmmmmmm/phanero/300rd/300rd_T36/EcN_8X`) will make the model crash with no explicit error message.
+It even happened that a given path name made the model crash... for unknown reasons except this given name?

 # Looking at the model output